SFCP Adult Psychoanalytic Training Program

 • Personal psychoanalysis: Candidates engage in their personal analysis at a frequency of three or more sessions per week with a Training Analyst approved by SFCP, beginning no later than May prior to beginning classes.
 The schedule of personal analysis typically excludes multiple weeks per year due to vacation.
 Fees are negotiated directly between the Training Analyst and candidate.
 At times, Training Analysts are able and willing to treat candidates at reduced fees, and some candidates are able to recoup some portion of their psychoanalytic fees through tax deductions or health insurance.
 Professional tax advice is recommended.

 • Opportunity costs: Sometimes, it is possible for patients to afford psychoanalysis at a candidate’s full fee.
 At other times, candidates choose to offer psychoanalysis at a lower per-session fee than their full-fee rate in order to make it possible for particular patients to afford the treatment.
-This, along with time devoted to coursework, supervisions, personal analysis, and training related transportation, may reduce the number of hours spent earning money in other ways.
+This, along with time devoted to coursework, analytic consultation, personal analysis, and training related transportation, may reduce the number of hours spent earning money in other ways.

 Cost Mitigation Strategies